Vilnius Region under Lithuanian administration (1939–1940): Transferring the capital to Vilnius

-According to the Lithuanian constitution, Vilnius was the capital from the moment of the creation of the state, while Kaunas performed this function only temporarily.
-After the annexation of Vilnius, Vilnius did not assume the function of a proper capital at once, the process was gradual and not completed until Lithuania lost its independence.
-The first step towards this was the external Lithuanization of the city: the removal of Polish signs, inscriptions, local names, Polish uniforms of public service employees.
+According to the Lithuanian constitution, Vilnius was the capital from the moment of the state's creation, while Kaunas served as capital only temporarily.
+After the annexation of Vilnius, the city did not assume the role of a proper capital at once; the process was gradual and was not completed until Lithuania lost its independence.
+The first step towards this was the external Lithuanization of the city: the removal of Polish signs, inscriptions, and local names, and the removal of Polish uniforms from public service employees.

 An important step towards giving the city a Lithuanian appearance was to change the names of the streets.
-Initially, the plan was to simply translate most of the names into Lithuanian, but eventually the option to change the names and patrons of most streets prevailed.
-Names clearly associated with Poland were changed, so Lucjan Żeligowski Street was renamed to Klaipėda Street, Józef Piłsudski Street to Algirdas Street, and 3th May Street to 16th February Street.
+Initially, the plan was to translate most of the names into Lithuanian, but eventually, the option to change the names and patrons of most streets prevailed.
+Names clearly associated with Poland were changed, so Lucjan Żeligowski Street was renamed to Klaipėda Street, Józef Piłsudski Street to Algirdas Street, and 3 May Street to 16 February Street.
 A symbolically significant change was the renaming of the city's main artery, Mickiewicz Street, to Gediminas Street.
 One of the streets in Žvėrynas (Ziwerzyniec) district has been named after Mickiewicz.
 One of the few names that remained was Antoni Wiwulski Street.
-By the beginning of May 1940, 490 streets had been renamed; the names of the remaining 153 streets, 12 markets, 13 squares, 11 cemeteries and 5 mountains had been changed by the end of the Lithuanian rule.
+By the beginning of May 1940, 490 streets had been renamed; the names of the remaining 153 streets, 12 markets, 13 squares, 11 cemeteries, and 5 mountains had been changed by the end of the Lithuanian rule.

-Many central celebrations were organised in the city to emphasise the capital's character.
-On 10 December 1939, the Congress of Commanders of the Lithuanian Riflemen's Union was organised in Vilnius, which gathered about 1,000 participants.
+Many central celebrations were organized in the city to emphasize the capital's character.
+On 10 December 1939, the Congress of Commanders of the Lithuanian Riflemen's Union was held in Vilnius, gathering about 1,000 participants.
 On 1 June 1940, the Congress of Mayors of Lithuanian Cities was held in Vilnius, highlighting the transfer of leadership of Lithuanian cities from Kaunas to Vilnius.
-On 29–30 June 1940, a festival of Lithuanian art was organised in Vilnius to begin the programme to celebrate the 600th anniversary of the death of Grand Duke Gediminas, the founder of Vilnius.
+On 29–30 June 1940, a festival of Lithuanian art was organized in Vilnius to begin the program to celebrate the 600th anniversary of the death of Grand Duke Gediminas, the founder of Vilnius.

-On 2 June 1940, the office of the Commissar of the Government of Lithuania was abolished and the incorporation of Vilnius into the system of Lithuanian administration began, but these activities were interrupted by the annexation of Lithuania by the Soviet Union.
+On 2 June 1940, the office of the Commissar of the Government of Lithuania was abolished, and the incorporation of Vilnius into the Lithuanian administrative system began, but these activities were interrupted by the Soviet Union's annexation of Lithuania.

 Polish resistance and conspiracy

 Polish Committee

 Polish society tried to oppose the repressive actions of the Lithuanian government.
-The semi-official representation of Polish society became the Polish Committee, headed by Bolesław Krzyżanowski, which was approved by Antanas Merkys on 6 November 1939.
+The semi-official representation of Polish society became the Polish Committee, headed by Bolesław Krzyżanowski, which Antanas Merkys approved on 6 November 1939.
 The Committee conducted its activities openly.
-However, it had limited capacities, its activities were basically limited to sending resolutions and protests to the Lithuanian local and central authorities, which were, mostly ignored.
-The Polish Committee included representatives of science and culture, as well as representatives of the main political parties: Maciej Dobrzański from the PPS, Aleksander Zwierzyński from the National Party and Witold Staniewicz representing the Sanacja camp.
+However, it had limited capacity; its activities were essentially confined to sending resolutions and protests to the Lithuanian local and central authorities, which were mostly ignored.
+The Polish Committee included representatives of science and culture, as well as representatives of the main political parties: Maciej Dobrzański from the PPS, Aleksander Zwierzyński from the National Party, and Witold Staniewicz representing the Sanacja camp.